 We are very proud of our students' achievements, yet again, this year.
-The GCSE results, in terms of progress are excellent and the Sixth Form results are superb.
+The GCSE and A level results, in terms of progress are strong.
 They are testament to the hard work of our students and staff during the challenging pandemic times.